XiaoMengXinX/ProfileStatusSyncer/README.md

 # ProfileStatusSyncer

-A tool to synchronize user profile status of Github and Netease CloudMusic
+A tool to synchronize user profile status of GitHub and Netease CloudMusic

 ## Features

-- Synchronize user profile status between Github and NeteaseCloud Music
+- Synchronize user profile status between GitHub and NeteaseCloud Music
 - Automatically maintain your NeteaseCloud Music profile status to avoid it being cancelled after three days

 ## Quick start